thomastorfs/ecoimpact/docs/functional-analysis/1-features.md

 ```
 Feature: Look up information about a physical product
-    As a consumer who needs to know the ecological footprint of a physical product
+    As a consumer
-    I want to look up information about it
+    I want to look know the ecological footprint of a physical product
     So that I can decide whether to buy it or not, or buy an alternative